-The Monologue Project (TMP) is an online resource featuring 30 original monologues from nationally recognized writers for the theater is now available to the public.
+The Monologue Project (TMP) is an online resource featuring 30 original monologues from nationally recognized playwrights.
 TMP aims to increase the number of audition-length monologues for Women of the African Diaspora and celebrate their impact on theater and the world.
 We join in solidarity with the woman-driven activism of movements like Black Lives Matter, acknowledging the essential role of black women in America.
 We also acknowledge those women who have already contributed to this canon and who have paved the way for other writers and actors.

 A Message Regarding Use